 Firstly, we calculate the total employee rate through the following formula:

 Total cost rate = Pay rate + Overhead hourly rate

 Secondly, we enter that rate into the time tracking software, and the software will generate the total expenses per project by multiplying the total number of hours per project with the total cost rate of individual employees working on the project.

-When we have calculated project costs we can easily determine the margins and profit by subtracting the costs from the income, which is a known category due to the invoicing process.
+When we have calculated project costs we can easily determine the margins and profit by deduction the costs from the income, which is a known category due to the invoicing process.
 In the next picture you can see automated report about each client/project profit.
 This insight can identify possibility for profit increase.

 Without time tracking it’s impossible to accurately determine project costs, which are a key category in calculating project profit.
 A time tracking tool allows knowing project costs in real-time in a very simple way.

 FREE 14-day trial – no credit card required